Founder and Managing Partner, Rethink Impact

 Former EVP of Verizon & CEO of Verizon Business

 Tami grew up in Sedro-Woolley, Washington, a doctor's daughter who quit pre-med to work as a customer service representative at US West.
-After US West became part of Verizon, Tami navigated through sales and service, marketing, and global operations all the way up to EVP of Verizon and CEO of Verizon Business—-creating various programs to drive equity and empowerment.
-Having left Verizon at the end of 2022 after 35 years, she serves on the boards of John Deere and advises automotive technology company Aptiv.
+After US West became part of Verizon, Tami navigated through sales and service, marketing, and global operations all the way up to EVP of Verizon and CEO of Verizon Business—creating various programs to drive equity and empowerment.
+Having left Verizon at the end of 2022 after 35 years, she serves on the boards of F5, John Deere, and Xerox and advises automotive technology company Aptiv.

 Co-Founder and Managing Partner, WestExec Advisors